openebs-archive/upgrade/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea to improve cstor-csi driver
+about: Suggest an idea to improve openebs upgrades
 labels: Enhancement

 ---